alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You need permission to export animal by-products, for example:
+You need permission to export all animal by-products (ABPs) with a high risk of infection and some processed animal proteins (PAPs) from low-risk ABPs.

-* skins, hides, leathers and wool
+You won’t need to follow any special rules if you’re exporting PAPs from:

+* milk, colostrum or products derived from them
+* gelatine
+* collagen
+* hydrolysed proteins
+* dicalcium phosphate and tricalcium phosphate of animal origin
-* bones, carcasses, blood and gelatin
+* blood products
-* manure
-* semen, ova, embryos and other germplasm

 There are different rules for animal by-products that: